levitation-opensource/SkypeExportArchiveToTextConverter/README.md

 A Python 3 installation is required.
 There are no package dependencies for this software.

+Version 1.0.0
-Copyright: Roland Pihlakas, 2022, roland@simplify.ee
+<br>Copyright: Roland Pihlakas, 2022, roland@simplify.ee
 <br>License: LGPL 2.1
 <br>You can obtain a copy of this free software from https://github.com/levitation-opensource/SkypeExportArchiveToTextConverter/